stijnelskens/hue-twitch-bot/README.md

 ```
 yarn install
 ```
-Copy `config.example.js` to `config.js` and update accordingly. and copy `.env.example` to `.env` and update accordingly to if you want to send chat messages.
+Copy `config.example.js` to `config.js` and update accordingly.<br/>
+Also copy `.env.example` to `.env` and update accordingly to if you want to send chat messages.
 More info here https://github.com/instafluff/ComfyJS#sending-chat-messages

 If you want to use it with custom rewards do the following:
 Create a custom reward so the viewers can use channel points to change your lights.